ABO47/Earthquake-Visualization/README.md

 # Earthquake Visualization

-A Python application that creates an interactive world map of recent earthquakes using real-time data from USGS.
+A simple Python application that creates an interactive world map of recent earthquakes using real-time data from USGS.

 ![map pic](assets/map.png)